ayush-040105/TestTutor/README.md

 🔮 **Future Scope**

--Add support for images/diagrams in formulas and quiz questions.
+- Add support for images/diagrams in formulas and quiz questions.

--Integrate with a database for better performance and data persistence.
+- Integrate with a database for better performance and data persistence.

--Include timed quizzes and leaderboard for competitive learning.
+- Include timed quizzes and leaderboard for competitive learning.

 🤝 **Contributing**
 Contributions are welcome!
 To contribute: